chocolate-doom/chocolate-doom/PHILOSOPHY.md

  * DOS Heretic 1.3.
  * DOS Hexen 1.1.
  * DOS Strife 1.31.
+ * DOS Chex Quest.

-“Vanilla” does not include ports (either official or unofficial), such as console ports, Doom 95 or Doom 3: BFG Edition.
+Compatibility with older versions of the DOS binaries is also a secondary goal (though not pre-release versions).
+Other ports (either official or unofficial) are out of scope: this includes console ports, non-DOS ports, Doom 95 and Doom 3: BFG Edition.

 # Compatibility